prog4biol/pfb2019/problemsets/Python_06_problemset.md

 __Now do the same on the command line with `comm` command.
 You might need to `sort` each file first.__

-## Extra: Expand on last problemset exercise on nucleotide composition
+## Extra: Expand on an exercise from ProblemSet 5 on nucleotide composition
   - get the raw file [Python_06.seq.txt](https://raw.githubusercontent.com/prog4biol/pfb2019/master/files/Python_06.seq.txt)
   - in a script, open this file
   - iterate over each line in this file (seqName\tsequence\n)
      - for each sequence:
          - calculate and store the count of each unique nucleotide character in a dictionary
          - report the name, total of each nucleotide count, and the GC content

- ## Extra: Now that you know how to open a file and iterate over each line, you can write your first FASTA parser
-   - use file I/O, `if` statements and dictionaries to write your first FASTA parser.
-Some other useful functions and methods are `find`, `split`, string concatenation.